 The more mundane and certainly more common examples of good guanxi causing problems are the following:

 - Your “connection” manages to secure you a government approval to which you would not ordinarily be entitled.
 A few months later, your connection comes back to you saying that he is getting pressure from above and he is going to need money to keep them at bay.
 Your connection may keep coming back to you for a long long time.

 - Your “connection” gets fired, quits, or gets promoted.
 The replacement for your connection sees your improper approval and does something about it.
 This is incredibly common.

 - Someone higher up than your “connection” sees your improper approval and does something about it.
 This higher up could be in the same agency in the same city or might be in a regional center or even Beijing.

 China is in the midst of an economic slowdown right now and that means foreigners and foreign companies are less popular than they were.
 That also means that government officials are looking to diversify their funding sources.
 Companies that have cut corners are a great source of funding and government officials are going after them with renewed vigor.

 So what are we saying here?
-Are we saying having good connections is a bad thing?
-No. Are we saying never use your connections to your advantage?
+Are we saying that having good connections is a bad thing?
+No. Are we saying that you should never use your connections to your advantage?
 No, we are not saying that either.
-What we are saying is that you should always be mindful of the risks inherent in going sidestepping the law and always beware of how doing so can come back to bite you.
+What we are saying is that you should always be mindful of the risks inherent in sidestepping the law and you should always beware of how doing so can come back to bite you.
 Or to put it another way, Guanxi Either Retires or Goes to Jail.